-- 2.20 Following the introduction of CIL the Council will continue to seek to secure environmental sustainability measures, in terms of carbon reduction and biodiversity, through S106 agreements where mitigation measures cannot be provided as part of a development.
-Strategic environmental sustainability projects, such as decentralised energy facilities, air quality initiatives, waste and water infrastructure, as well as flood defences will be delivered using CIL receipts. - 2.21 Where a site has been identified to accommodate a decentralised energy facility the Council may accept an in-kind payment, in the form of land, in lieu of a CIL payment, to facilitate delivery of decentralised energy facilities.
+- 2.22 Following the introduction of CIL the Council will still seek to secure environmental sustainability, in terms of carbon reduction and biodiversity, through S106 agreements where mitigation measures cannot be provided as part of a development.
+Borough-wide strategic environmental sustainability projects, such as decentralised energy facilities and flood defences and will be delivered using CIL receipts. - 2.23 Where a site has been identified to accommodate a decentralised energy facility the Council may accept an in-kind payment, in the form of land, in lieu of a CIL payment, to deliver decentralised energy facilities.

-Infrastructure Delivery Mec hanism
+Infras Delivery Mechanism

-Infrastructure Theme Specific Requirement Planning Obligation CIL
+Infrastructure Theme Planning Obligation CIL

-Carbon reduction measures/initiatives 1 X
+Carbon Reduction Measures/Initiatives 1 X

-Decentralised energy facilities X ✓
+Environmental Sustainability Decentralised Energy Facilities X √

-Environmental Sustainability Biodiversity Measures/Initiatives 1 X
+Biodiversity Measures/Initiatives X

-Flood defences X ✓
+Flood defences X 1

-Strategic energy and sustainability infrastructure X 1
+Energy and sustainability infrastructure X 1

-3. Legislative and Policy Context
+3. Legislative Context